altaynium-ai/CostGuard/docs/faq.md

 No. OpenClaw must already be installed.

+## Do I need SQLite, Docker, Maven, or Node to try the preview?

+No. End users should not need SQLite, Docker, Maven, or Node for the preview bundle. macOS and Linux users do need Python 3 on `PATH` for the Unix lifecycle scripts.

 ## Where should release archives live?

 Prefer GitHub `Releases` assets instead of committing large binary archives into the